Kevin-Mok/my-site/content/resume/_index.md

 - Rewrote the **Jenkins** nightly pipeline to run [in a GitHub PR](https://github.com/apache/incubator-kie-kogito-pipelines/commit/4c83f1aecdea2c1ba2796b79839a90d4083dce88) using a trigger keyword to test all submitted PR's.
-- Wrote [documentation](https://github.com/apache/incubator-kie-kogito-operator/blob/1534c03d1d26bec08a16608a775782bf8b305de9/docs/GUIDE_FOR_KOGITO_DEVS.md) on how to get started with the project to onboard new developers and mentored the incoming intern.
+- Took initiative to write [documentation](https://github.com/apache/incubator-kie-kogito-operator/blob/1534c03d1d26bec08a16608a775782bf8b305de9/docs/GUIDE_FOR_KOGITO_DEVS.md) on how to get started with the project to onboard new developers and mentored the incoming intern.

 {{% /resume/section %}}<!--- }}} -->